SHUSCT/.github/profile/README.md

 ## About Us 😽

-We are students from Shanghai University Supercomputing Team (SHUSCT), affiliated to School of Computer Engineering and Science, Shanghai University.
+We are students from Shanghai University Super Computing Team (SHUSCT), affiliated to School of Computer Engineering and Science, Shanghai University.

 ## Advisors